Self Contrastive Learning for Session-based Recommendation: Related Work

-CL has achieved great success in various research domains, such as computer vision~\cite{he2020momentum,10.1007/978-3-030-99736-6_20} and natural language processing~\cite{gao2021simcse}, with the goal of obtaining high-quality representations by pulling positive or similar instances closer in the representation space while simultaneously separating dissimilar, or negative instances.
-Recently, CL has recently been applied to sequential recommendation tasks, with several studies exploring its potential benefits in this area.
-Bert4Rec \cite{sun2019bert4rec} adapts the cloze objective from language modelling to a sequential recommendation by predicting random masked items in the sequence with surrounding contexts. $S^{3}$-Rec \cite{zhou2020s} utilizes intrinsic data correlations among attributes, items, subsequences, and sequences to generate contrastive signals and enhance data representations through pre-training.
-In addition, \citet{xie2020contrastive} proposed three data augmentation strategies to construct contrastive signals from original user behaviour sequences, in order to extract more meaningful user patterns and encode effective user representations. \citet{ma2020disentangled} proposed a sequence-to-sequence training strategy based on latent self-supervision and disentanglement of user intention behind behaviour sequences.
-CoSeRec \cite{liu2021contrastive} uses Graph Neural Networks (GNNs) to capture more complex patterns than sequential patterns through CL objectives.
-CL4SRec~\cite{xie2022contrastive} combines recommendation loss with contrastive loss of self-supervised tasks to optimize the sequential recommendation model.
+\paragraph{\textbf{Contrastive Learning.}} CL has achieved great success in various research domains, such as computer vision~\cite{he2020momentum} and natural language processing~\cite{gao2021simcse,10.1145/3539813.3545126,shi2022stepgame,shi2023rethinking,shi2023don}, with the goal of obtaining high-quality representations by pulling positive or similar instances closer in the representation space while simultaneously separating dissimilar, or negative instances.
+Recently, CL has recently been applied to sequential recommendation tasks, with several studies exploring its potential benefits in this area \cite{yao2020self,yu2021self,yu2021socially}.
+Bert4Rec \cite{sun2019bert4rec} adapts the cloze objective from language modelling to a sequential recommendation by predicting random masked items in the sequence with surrounding contexts. $S^{3}$-Rec \cite{zhou2020s} utilizes intrinsic data correlations among attributes, items, subsequences, and sequences to generate contrastive signals and enhance data representations through pre-training. \cite{ma2020disentangled} proposed a seq2seq training strategy based on latent self-supervision and disentanglement of user intention behind behaviour sequences.
+CoSeRec \cite{liu2021contrastive} uses GNNs to capture more complex patterns than sequential patterns via CL objectives.
+CL4SRec~\cite{xie2022contrastive} combines recommendation loss with CL loss of self-supervised tasks.
 DuoRec~\cite{duorec2022} retrieves the positive view of a given user sequence by identifying another user's sequence that shares the same next item through its proposed supervised CL.
+Unlike DuoRec, our task does not have access to user information.
 CL has also been applied to other recommendation paradigms, such as general recommendation \cite{yao2020self} and social recommendation \cite{yu2021self,yu2021socially}.
-In this work, we specifically focus on session-based recommendation tasks, where the most closely related works to our study are \dhcn \cite{xia_self-supervised_2021-1} and \cotrec \cite{xia_self-supervised_2021} While these two approaches have been acknowledged as state-of-the-art models with satisfactory performance, they suffer from two primary limitations, \ie the complex creation of positive/negative samples and modelling and the overlook of the importance of optimising the item representation space.
+Previous work \cite{Bae_Kim_Ko_Lee_Noh_Yun_2023} also proposes a framework as self contrastive learning approach where every sample sharing a ground-truth label with an anchor is treated as a positive pair.
+In contrast, our approach is different because we define the positive sample exclusively as the sample itself, not considering other samples with the same label.